 According to the researchers, the Hyksos “were a people with non-Egyptian characteristics as can be seen in the types of ceramics, burial customs, ornaments, weapons and details of their domestic and cult architecture.”

-The analysis of the strontium isotopes of the teeth of 75 individuals buried there concludes that there was an “influx of non-local people” in that area during the Twelfth (1939-1760 BC) and Thirteenth (1759-1630 BC) dynasties, while it had place the construction of the city.
+The analysis of the strontium isotopes of the teeth of 75 individuals buried there concludes that there was an “influx of non-local people” in that area during the Twelfth (1939-1760 BC) and Thirteenth (1759-1630 BC) dynasties, while the city was being constructed.

-Instead of the old invasion theories, we see more people, especially women, migrating to Egypt before Hyksos rule, suggesting economic and cultural changes leading to foreign rule rather than violence, “he stated.
-Chris Stantis.
+Instead of the old invasion theories, the researchers suggest economic and cultural changes led to foreign rule rather than violence.

-When Champollion deciphered the hieroglyphs in the 19th century, the texts that scholars were able to translate also did not provide much more information about these foreign Rulers.
+The Hyksos did not invade Egypt; they had been living in Egypt for generations.
+When Champollion deciphered hieroglyphs in the 19th century, the texts scholars were able to translate did not provide much more information about these foreign rulers.

-In fact, many royal lists are incomplete or have been destroyed, and many later pharaohs linked the Hyksos (most possibly due to their non-Egyptian status) “with disorder and chaos,” say the researchers.
+In fact, many royal lists are incomplete or have been destroyed, and many later pharaohs linked the Hyksos (most likely due to their non-Egyptian status) “with disorder and chaos,” according to researchers.

-Until now, this invasion had been believed, especially as a result of the texts written by the Ptolemaic priest Manetho, who for centuries was the only known source of information about that dark stage in ancient Egyptian history.
+Until now, it had been believed that the Hyksos invaded Egypt, especially as a result of texts written by Ptolemaic priest Manetho, who for centuries was the only known source of information about that dark stage in ancient Egyptian history.

-According to Manetho, the Hyksos took advantage of the weakness of the country to invade it, which they achieved thanks to their military superiority (they used bronze weapons, compound bows and war chariots).
-But Manetho lived twelve centuries after these events took place.
+According to Manetho, the Hyksos took advantage of the weakness of the country to invade it, which they achieved thanks to their military superiority (they used bronze weapons, compound bows, and war chariots).
+However, Manetho lived twelve centuries after these events took place.